 28th May 6 -7.30pm at Blackwells University Bookshop, Aberdeen.
 A reading from Vaster Than Empires with Mandy Macdonald and Margaret Wood.
 Plus music from Intuitive Music Aberdeen and readings by The Apothecaries group.

-11th March 10th Anniversary Celebration event at Reading Central Library.
+Reading Central Library.
 With Wendy Klein, Gill Learner, Susan Utting, Jean Watkins and Christine Webb.
 Reading Library is a welcoming venue, and we were delighted to return for this very special Grey Hen reading.
 Wendy Klein was the MC, and she was well supported by local poets Gill Learner and Jean Watkins.
 They were joined by Susan Utting and Christine Webb.
 Thanks to all for contributing to a memorable day.

 Transitions, Outlook Variable and Shades of Meaning launch at Glasgow Women’s Library.
 Group photo, left to right: A C Clarke, Mandy Macdonald, Sheila Templeton, Eleanor Livingstone, Anne Murray and Joy Howard.